Kong/docs.konghq.com/app/docs/0.14.x/plugin-development/distribution.md

 ---

-### Distribute your plugin
+### Distributing your plugin

-The preferred way to do so is to use [Luarocks](https://luarocks.org/), a package manager for Lua modules.
+The preferred way to do so is to use [LuaRocks](https://luarocks.org/), a package manager for Lua modules.
 It calls such modules "rocks". **Your module does not have to live inside the Kong repository**, but it can be if that's how you'd like to maintain your Kong setup.

-By defining your modules (and their eventual dependencies) in a [rockspec] file, you can install those modules on your platform via Luarocks.
-You can also upload your module on Luarocks and make it available to everyone!
+By defining your modules (and their eventual dependencies) in a [rockspec] file, you can install those modules on your platform via LuaRocks.
+You can also upload your module on LuaRocks and make it available to everyone!

 Here is an example rockspec which would use the "builtin" build type to define modules in Lua notation and their corresponding file: